-The aerodynamic environment is defined by the speed of sound c_s , and density ρ , and kinematic viscosity $v = \mu/\rho$ of the air (or other fluid).
+The aerodynamic environment is defined by the speed of sound $c_s$ , and density $\rho$ , and kinematic viscosity $v = \mu / \rho$ of the air (or other fluid).
 These quantities can be obtained from the standard day (International Standard Atmosphere), or input directly.
+The International Standard

-The International Standard Atmosphere (ISA) is a model for the variation with altitude of pressure, temperature, density, and viscosity, published as International Standard ISO 2533 by the International Organization for Standardization (ISO) (ref.
+Atmosphere (ISA) is a model for the variation with altitude of pressure, temperature, density, and viscosity, published as International Standard ISO 2533 by the International Organization for Standardization (ISO) (ref.
 8).
-The ISA is intended for use in calculations and design of flying vehicles, to present the test results of flying vehicles and their components under identical conditions, and to allow unification in the field of development and calibration of instruments.
-The ISA is defined up to 80 km geopotential altitude and is identical to the ICAO Standard Atmosphere up to 32 km.
 The ISA consists of a series of altitude ranges with constant lapse rate (linear temperature change with altitude).